 - Excessive barking or whining

-Treatment for canine urolithiasis depends on the size and type of stones present.
-Smaller stones may be able to pass naturally, while larger stones may require surgical removal.
-In some cases, medications like antibiotics or anti-inflammatories may be prescribed to help reduce inflammation and pain associated with the condition.
+Treating urolithiasis depends on the size and type of stones present.
+Smaller stones might be able to pass naturally, while larger stones could need surgical removal.
+In some cases, medications like antibiotics or anti-inflammatories will be prescribed to help reduce inflammation and pain associated with the condition.

-Dietary changes may be recommended to help prevent the formation of new stones.
+Dietary changes could be recommended to help prevent new stones from being created.

 Iris Sphincter Dysplasia

 CISD is a rare disorder that can have serious consequences for affected dogs.
-It’s important to seek veterinary care if you suspect your dog may be suffering from this condition.
+It’s important to get veterinary care if you think that your dog might have this condition.
 With the right treatment and lifestyle changes, many dogs with CISD can lead happy and healthy lives.

-Canine skin allergies are a common issue that can affect any dog breed.
+Skin allergies are a common issue that can affect any dog breed.
 Allergies can be caused by environmental factors such as pollen, dust mites, and mold, or they can be caused by food sensitivities.
-Symptoms of canine skin allergies include itching, redness, hair loss, and scabbing.
+Symptoms of skin allergies include itching, redness, hair loss, and scabbing.

-Food allergies are another type of canine skin allergy that can cause similar symptoms.
-Dogs may be allergic to certain proteins or carbohydrates in their diet.
+Food allergies are another type of skin allergy that can cause similar symptoms.
+Dogs could be allergic to certain proteins or carbohydrates in their diet.

 Domesticated cats and dogs can get periodontal disease if their oral health is not taken care of.
 Periodontal disease is a tooth and gum condition that can become serious in a few ways.
 One of the biggest problems is that this disease can destroy the gums and teeth of your pet if left untreated.